-Marketing raises awareness to consumers of a business’ goods and services, and this involves much more than aimlessly displaying advertisements.
+Marketing raises awareness among consumers of a business’s goods and services, and this involves much more than aimlessly displaying advertisements.
 Marketing has taken on new meaning as it continues to be innovated to keep up with our fast-paced society.

 What Is Marketing?

 To put it simply, marketing is a series of strategies and different actions that can produce profits for a business or company.
 With the help of marketing, businesses draw prospective customers’ attention to the product or services.
 Marketing also motivates prospective customers to take action and purchase these services and products.

 Marketing encompasses a multitude of activities that create, communicate, deliver, and exchange different offers for clients in the hopes of increasing sales and other profitable actions on behalf of customers.

 Marketing exists to drive profitable customer action through product and market research, pricing analysis, distribution, and promotion.
 Marketing often primarily focuses on creating relevant and beneficial content to promote a business’s products to its ideal target audience.

 Marketing not only creates awareness of the brand but also influences consumers to take action and make a purchase.

 To easily analyze the fundamentals of marketing, we can break it down into the 4 Ps of marketing.

 4 Ps Of Marketing

 - Product: Either a physical commodity or beneficial service that a company sells.
 Marketers determine how a product will satisfy the customer’s needs, the variations of the product needed to satisfy those needs, and how it will be branded.